visgl/deck.gl/docs/api-reference/geo-layers/wms-layer.md

 Receives arguments:

-- `metadata` (Object) - The metadata for the image services has been loaded.
+- `metadata` (object) - The metadata for the image services has been loaded.

 Note that metadata will not be loaded when `props.serviceType` is set to `'template`.